OMG-Bench: A New Challenging Benchmark for Skeleton-based Online Micro Hand Gesture Recognition: Method

 To precisely localize the timing of gesture occurrences, some methods use a two-stage ``detect-then-classify'' scheme.
 However, this approach prevents end-to-end optimization between the detection and classification networks, causing the overall recognition performance to heavily depend on the detection accuracy.
 Furthermore, the hand skeleton remains continuously visible in the field of view, forcing the detection network to rely solely on subtle skeleton movements to decide whether a micro gesture has occurred.
 This intrinsic ambiguity significantly increases the task difficulty and often leads to missed or false detections.

 In fact, the occurrence timing of gestures is strongly correlated with action categories.
-Localization requires category information to differentiate between valid gestures and meaningless ones, while classification relies on precise temporal localization to extract key action segments.
-Inspired by ~\cite{carion2020end,liu2022dab}, we employ learnable queries $\mathbf{Q}$ as a unified medium for detection and classification.
-These queries interact with both current and historical features to extract gesture information, encoding high-level spatial semantics and category semantics of the gestures.\\ {\bf Query Initialization.} We expect the queries to possess the ability to perceive latent motion, thereby improving gesture classification and localization.
-To this end, we initialize the queries using a window-level memory bank $\mathcal{M}_w^t \in \mathbb{R}^{B \times L_w \times C}$, which stores the historical query features.
+Localization requires category cues to distinguish valid gestures from meaningless motions, while classification depends on precise temporal localization to capture key action segments.
+Motivated by query designs in prior detection frameworks~\cite{carion2020end,liu2022dab}, we use learnable queries $\mathbf{Q}$ as a unified medium for detection and classification.
+These queries interact with current and historical features to extract gesture information, capturing high-level spatial and category semantics.\\ {\bf Query Initialization.} We expect the queries to possess the ability to perceive latent motion, thereby improving gesture classification and localization.
+To this end, we initialize the queries using a window-level memory bank $\mathcal{M}_w^t$, which stores the historical query features.
 We average $\mathcal{M}_w^t$ along the temporal dimension to obtain a global memory query $\mathbf{Q}^t_m \in \mathbb{R}^{1 \times C}$, which is then added to the current window query $\mathbf{Q}^t_c \in \mathbb{R}^{N \times C}$.
 This can be formulated as: